JordanAnthonyKing/japanese/follow-along-notes.md

 > 寒くなってきた - It became cold to me/us (directly involves us)

 > 寒くなっていった - It became cold (objectively speaking)

+<a id="org79071fa"></a>

+# Lesson 66: Hidden subjects

+Sometimes Japanese may not define the ∅ pronoun.
+We do this sometimes in English too: &rsquo;I hear they&rsquo;re putting a man on mars next year&rsquo;.
+Who&rsquo;s &rsquo;they&rsquo;, we can&rsquo;t tell from the sentence, we just have to use our wider knowledge to conclude NASA (or Mr. Musk, Russians or the ESA or the Chinese).
+This is quite common in Japanese.

 # Footnotes